Cesargarciajr/QuizTmas/README.md

   ### User Stories

   - #### First-Time Visitor Goals
+    i.
+As a First time user I want to be able to intuitively learn how to play the game without even reading the Game. ii.
+But if needed check the Rules and see if its clear. iii.
+I might have to contact the developer for any bug or leave a message. iv.
+Have fun!

   - #### Returning Visitor Goals
+    i.
+As returning user I want the be able to play the game straight away. ii.
+Check if there is anyupdates to the game. iii.
+Have fun!

   - #### Frequent User Goals
+    i.
+As returning user I want the be able to play the game straight away. ii.
+Check if there is anyupdates to the game. iii.
+Have fun!

   [Back to top](<#contents>)